-This fall we are meeting according to the following schedule.
+This spring we are meeting according to the following schedule.

 Join us in the Edwards Room of Anabel Taylor Hall on Cornell’s campus for our weekly gathering.
-We have a short compline prayer service followed by a discussion, food, and fellowship.
+We have a short compline prayer service followed by a discussion and fellowship.
 Our list of topics is here and feel free to suggest topics or to sign up to lead one!

 Welcome to new students, both undergrad and grad!
 We hope you will have a wonderful experience during your time in Ithaca/Cornell!
 We also hope you will consider getting involved with the OCF during your time here!
 We welcome everyone and would love to have you join us!